For the Best Results, Use the Latest Version.

 Launch the application on your computer.
 Import media or select your needed one from the stock, then drag it to the bottom processing interface.

-Step 2: Open the White Balance Feature
+Step 2: Open the Color Feature

 Step 3: Adjust the settings

-If you want to apply the function automatically, you can click Auto or the eyedropper tool to set the color instantly.
+Navigating to the editing panel, if you want to apply the function automatically, you can click Auto or the eyedropper tool to set the color instantly.

 For more precise adjustments, Temperature and Tint settings are available: